-Two Eurofighters crash over eastern Germany, pilots eject

-BERLIN (Reuters) - Two Eurofighter warplanes crashed in northeastern Germany after a mid-air collision on Monday, the German air force said, adding that both pilots managed to use their ejector seats.
+One killed in Eurofighter collision over eastern Germany

+BERLIN (Reuters) - One pilot was killed after two Eurofighter warplanes crashed over northeastern Germany, n-tv television reported, while the pilot of the other jet was reported as having parachuted to safety.

-The jets, belonging to the German armed forces, crashed near the Laage military base in the eastern state of Mecklenburg-Vorpommern, the air force added on its Twitter account.
+The fighters, belonging to the German armed forces, were unarmed when they collided in midair near the Laage military base in the eastern state of Mecklenburg-Vorpommern, the German air force said.

-“Together with a third Eurofighter they were flying an Air Combat Mission,” the German force tweeted.
+“Together with a third Eurofighter they were flying an Air Combat Mission,” they added.
 “The pilot of the third Eurofighter observed the collision and reported that two parachutes descended to the ground.”

+But while one of the pilots was found alive in the crown of a tree shortly after the crash, according to Ostseewelle radio, police told broadcaster n-tv that the other pilot had been killed.

-Ostseewelle radio, which first reported the crash, posted a video here sent in by a listener which it said showed two plumes of smoke rising from separate crash sites at some distance from each other.
+Ostseewelle, which first reported the crash, posted a video sent in by a listener which it said showed two plumes of smoke rising from separate crash sites at some distance from each other.

 The radio station described a field of debris around the area of the crash, which it said had ignited a small forest fire.